 , and are striving to remain in the nature of the soul.
 The different rituals in Jainism

 have profound meaning attached to them.
 Various virtues like ahimsa

-, forbearance, simplicity and straightforwardness are cultivated during religious rites.
-The rituals are performed on daily basis and also on certain special occasions.
-The rites which are must, are called Essentials (Awashyak), and are meant for Sadhus and Shravaks.
-It is believed these essentials were revealed by the Jain Tirthankaras
+Jain rituals are performed on daily basis and also on certain special occasions.
+The rites which are must, are called Essentials or Awashyak, and are meant for Sadhus and Sravakas

-Samayika is one of the important religious rituals of Jainism.
+: Samayika is one of the important religious rituals of Jainism.
 Samayika is a Sanskrit

+: Vandana is an important part of the religious rituals of Jainism.
+It is an important ritual of Jainism to bow down to the gurus.
 One can realise the ultimate truth only after getting rid of his ego and self-arrogance.
-Therefore, once a person becomes free from arrogance he becomes empty from inside.
-This helps in progressing in the path of truth and achieving Moksha
+Therefore, once a person becomes free from arrogance, he becomes empty from inside.
+This helps in progressing in the path of truth and achieving Moksha.

 : Pratikramana is an important religious ritual of Jainism.
 The strength of sanyam is in kriya and kriya's strength is Pratikramana.
 It is a tool of internal purification of heart.
 Pratikramana usually means to turn back from shortcomings or mistakes.
 Pratikramana tells a man to come back from where one does not belong; i.e. where all impurities due to karma-bandha exist.